AnalysisBotsPlatform/platform/README.md

 ```

 Next the `setup_env.sh` file must be edited.
 You can do so by using your
 favorite text editor.
-Anyone will do.
+Any one will do.
 The file should contain sufficient
 explanation but here is a more thorough description:

 | Variable        | Content                                                       |